Lawrence1024/FBLAComputerGameSimulation/README.md

       * Users can choose their avatar when they create an account
       * Users can change their avatar by clicking the avatar on the map page
    2. ESC key
-      * User can change the volume of the game from there and nevigate to different scenes
+      * User can change the volume of the game from there and navigate to different scenes
    3. Instructions and Tutorial
       * Graphical instructions are provided
       * A tutorial is provided at the end of the instructions